Questions? Email us!

-We ask that you care for your foster bunny like you would your own rabbit, which means giving them a comfortable place to live, showering them with love and affection and keeping them healthy and properly cared for.
-Commitment times for fostering range from 4 weeks to indefinately.
+We ask that you care for your foster bunny like you would your own rabbit, which means giving them a comfortable place to live, showering them with love and affection, and keeping them healthy and properly cared for.
+Fostering ranges from 4 weeks to indefinitely (depending on your commitment desires).
 We especially need foster homes that can rotate bunnies in and out every 4-6 weeks.
-Bunnies who have been given the green light will be placed on our sites as available for adoption so we will be working to find them their forever home even while they are under foster care.
+Bunnies who are ready for adoption will be listed on our sites as available for adoption while they are under foster care.

-Though fostered bunnies don’t live at our shelter, they are still officially under the care of GHRS, which means we can help provide for their needs so that fostering is not a large financial burden to you.
-You will get an exercise pen, food and water bowls, and a litter box.
+Since foster bunnies are still officially under the care of GHRS, we help provide for their needs so that fostering is not a large financial burden to you.
+We provide exercise pen, food and water bowls, and a litter box.
 You are asked to provide daily greens, and we can assist with pellet food, litter and hay if not in your budget.

 If you would like to apply to become a foster home for the Georgia House Rabbit Society, please fill out our Foster Application.
 You can do this online or by mail.
 The links to both of these forms are below:

 For additional questions about our Foster Home program, or if you did not get a reply to your application within 48 hours, please email firstname.lastname@example.org.